Picking up the Tab: Funding and Costs from the Claimant’s Perspective

 Naturally, the level of visibility of the claim can be an important factor for a company.
 In certain sectors, namely where products can only be procured from one or a limited number of companies, a claimant company will often be reluctant to go forward with a self-funded, high-profile, cartel damages claim.
 In extreme cases, preserving a good business relationship may even ultimately outweigh the compensation of past sins.
 However, in cases where there is a potential retaliation risk, claimants may reduce this risk by opting to assign their claims to a litigation vehicle or even exclude it by joining a class action lawsuit to avoid exposing the company in relation to its business partners.

 1 Dr Tilman Makatsch is head of competition litigation and antitrust economics at Deutsche Bahn AG and the managing director of DB Competition Claims GmbH.
-Markus Hutschneider is the head of case management - competition litigation, and Robert Bäuerle is senior legal counsel at Deutsche Bahn AG.
+Robert Bäuerle is senior legal counsel at Deutsche Bahn AG.

 3 See for a description of the CDC, e.g., Schreiber, The International Lawyer (2010), 1157, 1170.

 4 In the Netherlands there is the option besides bundling claims in a BV/NV of bundling claims in a Stichting.
-The latter will not receive an award but can only obtain a declaratory judgment.
-However, once the new Claim Code is applicable, a Stichting can be awarded damages.
+With the enactment of the new Claim Code, a Stichting can now also be awarded damages.

 5 See, Gulfstream Iii Associates, Inc., et. al., No. 995 F.2d 425 (3d Cir.
 1993).